GURDWARA NAGIANA SAHIB HISTORY

 During his travels, Guru Nanak Dev Ji stopped at the village Udoke and stayed in village Udoke for 9 months and 26 days, on his way to his in-laws who lived in the city of Batala.
 The devotee cobra was still following him - by now the cobra had reached a ripe age and was fairly old.
 Guru Nanak Dev Ji requested him not to follow him anymore; in lieu he should rest and dwell in Nagiana for good.

-Inside the Gurudwara there's a parkash (presence) of Guru Granth Sahib Ji, in a separate room the sculptures of cobras are displayed on a podium.
-Miniature cobras made out of metal can be obtained from an outlet at the Gurudwara to bestow offerings in the name of Nag Ji.
+Inside the Gurdwara there's a parkash (presence) of Guru Granth Sahib Ji, in a separate room the sculptures of cobras are displayed on a podium.
+Miniature cobras made out of metal can be obtained from an outlet at the Gurdwara to bestow offerings in the name of Nag Ji.
 For Nagis', harming a snake is considered a bad omen.

-Administration: the administration of the Gurudwara, is taken care by Baba Chuggat Singh Prabandhak Committee, a non-profit institituion.
+Administration: the administration of the Gurdwara, is taken care by Baba Chuggat Singh Prabandhak Committee, a non-profit institituion.